 Types Of Tree Traversal Algorithm:

 There are mainly three types of Tree Traversal Algorithms.
 Depending upon the situation, programmers use any of them.
-So, let us get to know what tree traversal techniques.
+So, let us get to know what tree traversal techniques are.
 First, we will see the three main techniques of Depth-first traversal.
 These are:

 - Inorder Traversal